AlexanderBord/FinalProject/README.md

 Server side
 ===========
-Open first console (server side - in the main path "VoiceTranslate \ server") and enter the command - "node index.js" to run the server.
+Open first console (server side - in the main path "VoiceTranslate \ server") first, install node modules with the command - "npm install" . then, enter the command - "node index.js" to run the server.

 Client side
 ===========
-Open a second console (client side - in the main path "VoiceTranslate \ finalProject") and enter the command - "npx react-native start" to run the metro.
+Open a second console (client side - in the main path "VoiceTranslate \ finalProject") first, install node modules with the command - "npm i -g npm@latest" . then, enter the command - "npx react-native start" to run the metro.

 Open a third console (client side - in the main path "VoiceTranslate \ finalProject") and enter the command - npx react-native run-android to run the program.